China Expat & Travel Blogger. ATTRACTIONS & THINGS TO DO IN CHINA. See My Fun TRAVEL Adventures in China!

 So, you're living in China and have got some friends, family, or a boyfriend/girlfriend coming to visit.
 You know all the hot tourist hotspots, restaurants, bars, and clubs to hit, but what about actually showing off something, you know, cultural?
 After all, 'this is China'—a country brimming with more than 5,000 years of history and traditions.
 Here's my list of 15+ best cultural experiences and activities in China to show off to your family and friends when they come visit.

 A guy once tried to stab me in China—Shanghai, to be specific.
 No kidding, he pulled out a pocketknife and made multiple swings towards my head.
 And in all honestly, it was partly my fault.

 An E-Bike, or electric scooter, is one of the most popular forms of transportation on the road in China.
 Everyone's got one, including expats.
 With that, E-Bikes are hot items for thieves to prey upon, and if you've failed to take the proper steps to secure your ride, you can guarantee that it'll end up in someone else’s hands in the blink of an eye.
-Here are 5 ways you can protect your E-Bike in China.
+And hey, that's from my own experience!
+Here are 5 ways you can protect your scooter/E-Bike in China.

 China can be a very DANGEROUS place when it comes to road safety.
 In a population of over 1.3 billion people with access to bicycles, cars, trucks, motorcycles, buses, and scooters, it’s not uncommon to find DROVES of individuals driving recklessly, breaking traffic laws, and putting lives at risk just to get ahead on traffic.
 And yeah, that includes foreigners too!